CHETWYNDE SCHOOL ADMISSIONS ARRANGEMENTS – SEPTEMBER 2023

 Special Educational Needs

-Children with a Statement of Special Educational Needs (SEN) or Education, Health and Care Plan where Chetwynde is named on the Statement/Plan will be admitted to Chetwynde School.
+Children with an Education, Health and Care Plan where Chetwynde is named on the Statement/Plan will be admitted to Chetwynde School.

 Where there are more applications than places available at the School for entry to all year groups, applications will be prioritised using the criteria below.
 They will be applied in conjunction with the explanatory notes which form part of the policy.